bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.09 =
+We fixed the bug with joint displaying Google reCaptcha and Captcha.
+We fixed the bug with wrong answers in custom forms.
+We fixed the bug with login redirect.

 = V1.08 =
 The Spanish language file is added.
 Bug with multisite was fixed.
 Bug with user`s login was fixed.
 Bug when Contact Form submit was fixed.